 And it was this very day, the 22nd of February.
 Continue reading “When Hitz Melbourne smashed the radio ratings”

 As February 1994 began, Hitz FM’s Summer 93/94 broadcast started to really take off.
 There were articles in the Herald Sun, along with street press faves Beat and In Press.
 Then within 24 hours – two major bits of national publicity.
 We saw Hitz FM on A Current Affair.
 Then the next night – Hitz on Hey Hey it’s Saturday.

+And I’ve got the full segment below to watch.
 Continue reading “Behind the scenes: Hitz on Hey Hey it’s Saturday”